 Our fees cover all of the work required to complete the sale of your leasehold property.

-Fees relating specifically to leasehold property vary from property to property and can on occasion be significantly more than the ranges given above.
-We have used an average approximate fee in our example above.
+Fees relating specifically to leasehold property vary from property to property and can on occasion be significantly more than the ranges given.
 We can give an accurate figure once we receive your specific documents.

 Disbursements are costs related to your matter that are payable to third parties, such as Land Registry fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 Ground rent and service charge

 We will make ground rent and service charge apportionments on completion of your sale.

 Selling a leasehold property will typically complete within 8 to 10 weeks from the issuing of contract papers by us to the buyer’s solicitors.
 Whether or not this timescale is achievable will depend on a number of factors, some of which will be outside of our control, such as receipt of searches by the buyer, receipt of a mortgage offer by the buyer (if appropriate), receiving and replying to enquiries made by the buyer’s solicitor, and general co-operation by the buyer, the buyer’s solicitor and other parties in the chain.
 It will become clear as the matter proceeds whether this timescale will be achievable.
 If a lease extension is required, your sale could take significantly longer, on average an additional 4 to 8 weeks.